-- Grantees must ensure that all Weatherization activities are allowable.
-Activities not included in the list of "Allowable Activities" in the NEPA determination must be excluded or an Environmental Questionnaire (EQ)-1 must be submitted for review per NEPA requirements in 10 CFR Part 1021 (e.g., multifamily solar photovoltaic systems over 60 kW). - DOE has developed a NEPA training website with PowerPoint presentations, sample template documents, (including a NEPA log, project scope of work, and a project layout), word document of an Environmental Questionnaire-1 (EQ1) and an EQ1 submission guide.
-Grantees are responsible for reviewing the online NEPA training and sample documents at here, prior to initiating projects and contacting NEPA with any questions at GONEPA@ee.doe.gov.
-Subgrantees, contractors, and local weatherization providers are encouraged to review the training website.
+- Grantees must ensure that all weatherization activities are allowable.
+Activities not included in the list of "Allowable Activities" in the NEPA determination must be excluded or an Environmental Questionnaire (EQ)-1 must be submitted for review per NEPA requirements in 10 CFR Part 1021 (e.g., multifamily solar photovoltaic systems over 60 kW). - DOE has developed a NEPA training website with PowerPoint presentations, sample template documents (including a NEPA log, project scope of work, and a project layout), Word document of an Environmental Questionnaire-1 (EQ1), and an EQ1 submission guide.
+Grantees are responsible

-- All Grantees must follow the restrictions for the listed allowable activities and historic preservation in their NEPA determination.
+- for reviewing the online NEPA training and sample documents located here, prior to initiating projects and contacting NEPA with any questions at GONEPA@ee.doe.gov.
+Subgrantees, contractors, and local weatherization providers are encouraged to review the training website. - All Grantees must follow the restrictions for the listed allowable activities and historic preservation in their NEPA determination.
 Grantees with a Historic Preservation PA must adhere to the restrictions of their DOE-executed PA.
-Grantees without a PA are restricted to activities on structures less than 45 years old, unless DOE reviews and approves those activities.
-Grantees should review their NEPA determination and Historic Preservation PA, as applicable to ensure they are compliant with all restrictions. - Grantees who wish to perform activities not included in their NEPA determination, must submit an Environmental Questionnaire (EQ-1) to request a NEPA review.
+Grantees without a PA are restricted to activities on structures less than 45 years old and not on Tribal land, until DOE reviews and approves those activities.
+Grantees should review their NEPA determination and Historic Preservation PA, as applicable to ensure they are compliant with all restrictions.